Fl0p/HUEMCP/README.md

 ## Technical Details

-This MCP server uses [hue-sync](https://github.com/jdmg94/Hue-Sync) library, which provides:
+Currently this MCP server uses direct HTTP calls to Philips Hue API v1.

+### Future Plans

+Migration to [hue-sync](https://github.com/jdmg94/Hue-Sync) library is planned, which will provide:
 - TypeScript implementation of Philips Hue API v2
 - HTTPS support with proper certificate validation
-- mDNS discovery with fallback to remote API
 - Entertainment API for streaming colors to gradient lightstrips
+- Enhanced performance and features

 For detailed information about the hue-sync library, see [Hue-Sync Documentation](./docs/hue-sync.md).